SubashiniMahadevan/My-SQL-Project/README.md

 ![image](https://github.com/SubashiniMahadevan/My-SQL-Project/assets/168095179/19fa7baa-14b0-4804-8ab2-e111c8f8fd9b)
 <br>

-**Creating another measure to change the above measure to include the calculation and display the average value in a custom format"**
+**Creating another measure to change the above measure to include the calculation and display the average value in a custom format**
 <br>
 <br>